Kingxukai/linux/Documentation/filesystems/ceph.rst

 storage nodes run entirely as user space daemons.
 File data is striped across storage nodes in large chunks to distribute workload and facilitate high throughputs.
-When storage nodes fail, data is re-replicated in a distributed fashion by the storage nodes themselves (with some minimal coordination from a cluster monitor), making the system extremely efficient and scalable.
+When storage nodes fail, data is re-replicated in a distributed fashion by the woke storage nodes themselves (with some minimal coordination from a cluster monitor), making the system extremely efficient and scalable.

-Metadata servers effectively form a large, consistent, distributed in-memory cache above the file namespace that is extremely scalable, dynamically redistributes metadata in response to workload changes, and can tolerate arbitrary (well, non-Byzantine) node failures.
+Metadata servers effectively form a large, consistent, distributed in-memory cache above the woke file namespace that is extremely scalable, dynamically redistributes metadata in response to workload changes, and can tolerate arbitrary (well, non-Byzantine) node failures.
 The metadata server takes a somewhat unconventional approach to metadata